ventojs/vento/README.md

     {{= letter }}
   {{ /for }}
   ```
-- Use `async` for asynchronous iterators:
+- Use `await` for asynchronous iterators:
   ```
   {{ for await item of getItems() }}
     {{= item }}